Heych88/Multicast_Linux_Socket/README.md

 ## Run the Code

+Change the Multicast and device IP address in the main.c file to the desired network addresses.

 Open up a terminal window, if using the Raspberry Pi, or SSH remotely using putty, for Edison and BeagleBone.
 Navigate to the cloned directories location and compile the file.